How Much Vacation Time Should Employees Receive?

 Like sick days, there is no right or wrong answer regarding how much vacation time you should give employees.
 This is what makes a final decision so challenging.

-Before you ever decide on a final number of days, there are some questions you need to answer:
+Before you make a final decision, there are some questions you need to answer:

 - Will employees accrue vacation days, or will you award all of them on the first day of the year?

 - Will you allow employees to carry vacation days over from one year to the next?
 If so, how many?